10 Sri Lanka specialities: local food and drink you can’t miss

 Sri Lanka’s cuisine is a feast for the senses.

 Every dish, from fiery curries to creamy coconut treats, has a story shaped by centuries of trade, colonial influences and deep-rooted traditions.
-We asked local Nalika Abeysuriya to share ten go-to dishes that bring Sri Lanka’s flavours and history to life.
+We asked local foodie expert Nalika Abeysuriya to share ten go-to dishes that bring Sri Lanka’s flavours and history to life.

 1. The dish: Rice and Curry